 A legendary leader from the tribe of Dan who fought the Philistines is decribed in the Old Testament as Samson.
 Samson is thought to have lived between 1118 to 1078 BCE.
 In the Book of Judges 16:17 describes Samson as a Nazirite.
 The Nazirites according to some scholars were originally a Canaanite fertility cult.
 Now they were a movement of holy men who worshiped the god Yahweh.
 Chapter Six of the Book of Numbers describes the Nazirites as engaged in ecstatic frenzies and abstaining from wine, strong drink and in refraining from cutting their hair.
 The Nazirites were zealous, and if they were strong enough they were inclined to take the lead in combating people they detested – and they detested the Philistines for having refused circumcision.

 As described in the Old Testament, Samson was both a leader in the fight against the Philistines and had a weakness for Philistine women.
 The Book of Judges describes Samson as burning Philistine crops and killing a thousand Philistines in a place called Ramathlehi, which means "the hill of the jawbone."
 Judges 15:17 describes this as the place Samson killed Philistines with the jawbone of a donkey.
-According to the Samson legend, the Philistine woman Delilah learned from Samson that he was a Nazirite and that if his hair was cut he would lose his strength.
+According to the Samson legend, Samson told a Philistine woman, Delilah, that if his hair was cut he would lose his strength.
 As Samson slept, Delilah cut his hair – a lesson for Yahweh worshipers about the dangers of foreign women.

 Having lost his strength, the Philistines overpowered Samson and gouged out his eyes.
 They took Samson to Gaza, bound him in chains and put him to work "as a grinder."
 There his hair grew back.
 And when the "the lords of the Philistines" assembled (lords as in landlords) they had Samson brought to them so they could look upon him with amusement.
 Watching from the roof of the building were about 3,000 Philistine men and women.
 The Philistines put Samson between two pillars.
 Samson, using his legendary strength, pushed on the pillars and brought the roof crashing down, killing himself and all the Philistines in and on the building – an act perhaps not unlike some suicide-retribution acts in the Middle East in the 21st century.